Five Steps to Better Not-For-Profit Director Recruitment

 The wonderful thing about having this information on your website, is that it makes it easier for you and others to share it via social media, email, and e-newsletters.
 This helps cast your net wider and reach potential candidates you don’t even know are out there.

 Don’t stop there though.
-There are free job search websites for NFPs to advertise their vacancies on.
+There are websites where you as a NFP can advertise your vacancy (for free).
 And, if you are ready to go to the next level, share this information with professional search organisations.

 5. Be open to appointing a first-time director.

 I’m a huge advocate for appointing first-timers on a board.
 We all have to start our board career somewhere, and it starts with more boards being open to appointing first-time directors.
-Taking a pragmatic approach, you don’t want a whole board full of newbies, but one or two isn’t going to disrupt things too much.
+Taking a pragmatic approach, you don’t want a whole board full of newbies, but one or two isn’t going to disrupt things too much and may enhance the performance and outcomes of your board.

-I dismiss the premise of disregarding newbies because they may be using your board as a stepping-stone to larger, fee-paying board.
+I disagree with the premise of disregarding board newbies because they may be using your board as a stepping-stone to larger, fee-paying board.
 Why is this a problem?!
-This person is going to put in a lot of commitment, energy, effort, brainpower, and time for no cost; and you’re annoyed that their ‘payment’ for this input is in experience that they’re going to use to progress their board career.
+This person is going to put in a lot of commitment, energy, effort, brainpower, and time for no payment; and you’re annoyed that their ‘payment’ for this input is experience that they’re going to use to progress their board career.

 So they should.